Ditidaht First Nation

-The Ditidaht [dee-tee-dot] First Nation is a First Nations band government on southern Vancouver Island in British Columbia, Canada.
+The Ditidaht First Nation is a First Nations band government on southern Vancouver Island in British Columbia, Canada.

 The government has 17 reserve lands: Ahuk, Tsuquanah, Wyah, Clo-oose, Cheewat, Sarque, Carmanah, Iktuksasuk, Hobitan, Oyees, Doobah, Malachan, Opatseeah, Wokitsas, Chuchummisapo and Saouk.
 Several of these traditional communities and the West Coast Trail became part of the newly established Pacific Rim National Park Reserve in 1973.